 Accommodation

 The hotels and guesthouses on Sumatra offer something for every budget – from simple and cheap rooms to expensive hotels.
 Especially in the high season during the summer months the prices tend to go up.
-Generally speaking you can get a double room for 150,000 IDR.
+Generally speaking you can get a double room for 250,000 IDR.

 Hostels are not really common.
 You can find some in Medan.
 But in other tourist destination you can also find cheap rooms for solo travelers.
 Here other backpackers usually meet, so it is a kind of hostelly vibe.

 Be prepared for cold showers throughout Sumatra.
-Some of the cheap guesthouses will provide a traditional bucket shower.
+Some of the cheap guesthouses will only provide a traditional bucket shower.
 This is a basin with water and a small bucket.
 Just use the bucket to pour water over yourself.
 It sounds strange, but you will get used to it.

 Food